bgamari/ghc-wiki-import/records/name-spacing.md

 ```

 It bothers some that the code does not look like the previous `b a r` - chiefly that the record is now in the middle.
-Chaining can make this perception even worse: `e d r.a.b.c`
+Chaining can make this perception even worse: `(e . d) r.a.b.c`